Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Spatiotemporal model for matrix-variate responses

 \subsection{Modeling spatial dependence through deformation}

 Spatial correlation is rarely isotropic in environmental data.
-To flexibly describe anisotropy, we adopt the deformation approach of \citet{Sampson1992}, in which the observed geographic coordinates are mapped to a latent space $\mathcal{D}\subset\mathds{R}^{2}$ where isotropy approximately holds.
+To flexibly describe anisotropy, we adopt the deformation approach of \citet{Sampson1992}, in which the observed geographic coordinates from $\mathcal{S}$ are mapped to a latent space $\mathcal{D} \subset \mathds{R}^{2}$ where isotropy approximately holds.
+This framework can be interpreted as a latent transformation of the input space, which connects spatial deformation conceptually to hierarchical or deep GP constructions \citep{damianou2013deep}.